dhowai/portfolio-4-meme-blog/README.md

         -   As a frequent User, I want to easily find any new updates to the site.

     -   ### Administrator User Goals
-        -   As a Administrator, I want to be able to access the Administration panel.
+        -   As an Administrator, I want to be able to access the Administration panel.
-        -   As a Administrator, I want to have the ability to manage site contents.
+        -   As an Administrator, I want to have the ability to manage site contents.
-        -   As a Administrator, i want to be able to give other users administrator abilities to help maintain the site.
+        -   As an Administrator, i want to be able to give other users administrator abilities to help maintain the site.

 [Back to Top](#table-of-contents)